adarshkumarsingh83/jmri-cmri/DOCUMENTS/README.md

 Getting xth bit of n: n |= (1 << x)
 Checking if x is even or odd: x&1 == 0 (even)
 Toggle the nth bit of x: x ^ (1<<n)
+Quick way to calculte the deciaml from binary is if its 8 bit 256 - the position of numbers like for every poistion where you want 1 add them togher eg 256 + 128 + 64 + 32 + 16 + 8 + 4+ 2 + 1
+for every position where we don't want one just replace that with 0 eg  256 + 0 + 64 + 32 + 0 + 8 + 4+ 2 + 1

 ```